Drew Waters Preview, Player Props: Royals vs. Athletics

 Drew Waters At The Plate

-- Waters is batting .232 with five doubles, four triples, seven home runs and 16 walks.
+- Waters is hitting .229 with five doubles, four triples, seven home runs and 16 walks.

-- Waters has had an RBI in 17 games this season (27.0%), including five multi-RBI outings (7.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 17 games this season (26.6%), Waters has picked up an RBI, and in five of those games (7.8%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 22 games this year, with multiple runs seven times.
+- He has scored in 22 of 64 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.